roshanbist/Breweries-List/README.md

 ## Deploy

 The application is deployed using vercel.
-Click here to check the demo [Demo](https://brewerycompany.vercel.app/))
+Click here to check the application [Demo](https://brewerycompany.vercel.app/)